 However, activities become especially unethical when they involve charity (volunteering, donating, etc.) that is done solely for slapping it on a college application.
 It’s easy to see charity as the perfect opportunity to obtain that sob story that can be milked into a college essay and personal growth that is so much more “interesting” to see on a college application.

 However, a big flaw in the college preparation process is using prestigious activities as shallow proof of character, which is often fueled by charity extracurriculars.
 This comes in the form of voluntourism, the practice of people from first-world countries traveling to third-world countries to do charity while exploring and touring the area.
-Voluntourism is not uncommon — people will travel to foreign countries to build houses, volunteer at orphanages and teach at schools, all for no longer than a week.
+Voluntourism is not uncommon — people will travel to foreign countries to build houses, volunteer at orphanages and teach at schools, all for no longer than a few weeks.

 Charity is never inherently bad.
 But charity also only exists because there is inequity in the world that has to be addressed through charity.
 Building houses or working at orphanages are wonderful, and probably uplifting for the few people they reach, but oftentimes they are a temporary solution to a problem caused by social issues.
 They can even further exacerbate those social issues because voluntourism is, at its core, an industry that wants to make money.